yamasolutions/integral/README.md

 ```

 Voila!
 Start your rails server and you're ready to go!
 You can access the user only area at `/admin`

+Integral requires Rails 5.1 or higher and Ruby 2.4.1 or higher.

 ## Information